Two weeks of fine-tuning VLAs in sim: what worked, what broke

 What I’m taking forward

-Phase 3 (the simple-scene SmolVLA fine-tune with the 4-color sequential demo) was the high-water mark for this entire project. v4 wasn’t a recipe mistake; the recipe is the recipe. v4 was the wrong task for this recipe.
+Phase 3 (the simple-scene SmolVLA fine-tune with the 4-color sequential demo) was the high-water mark for this entire project. v4 wasn’t a recipe mistake.
+The recipe is the recipe. v4 was the wrong task for this recipe.
 SmolVLA + frozen vision at 240 demos was great for 4-color desk picking and ran out of room when I asked it to do 6 colors across 12 shelf positions and 4 carton cells.
-The deployable-target hypothesis (SmolVLA-class as the robok8s deployable for a publishing-house pick-and-pack demo) still stands; it just means I need either a model with more visual headroom or a task that fits inside SmolVLA’s headroom.
+The deployable-target hypothesis (SmolVLA-class as the robok8s deployable for a publishing-house pick-and-pack demo) still stands.
+It just means I need either a model with more visual headroom or a task that fits inside SmolVLA’s headroom.

-Concretely, the v5 plan is: rent an A100 or 4090 for a weekend and try π0.5 (the natural progression) or MolmoAct2 (smaller, different architecture, also has a trainable vision encoder).
+Concretely, the v5 plan is to rent an A100 or 4090 for a weekend and try π0.5 (the natural progression) or MolmoAct2 (smaller, different architecture, also has a trainable vision encoder).
 A different vision pipeline is where I think the grounding gap actually lives, but I haven’t tested that, and it’s worth saying out loud that I’m guessing.